Texas Medical Board Announcements, Contact Information, Rules, and News

 Effective March 1, 2020:

-- A copy of the PMP check may be placed in a patient's medical record.
-Although the TMB does not require any specific words be used for documenting that the PMP was checked, it does want to ensure the physician reviewed the patient's PMP record and, based on that information, provided appropriate care.
+- A copy of the PMP check may be placed in the patient's medical record to provide the required documentation that the PMP was checked and, based on that information, appropriate care was provided.

 Effective Jan.
 1, 2021: